Adolis García Player Props: Rangers vs. Angels

 Angels Pitching Rankings

-- The Angels have a 4.55 team ERA that ranks 21st among all league pitching staffs.
+- The Angels have the 23rd-ranked team ERA among all league pitching staffs (4.60).

-- The left-hander's last appearance came on Tuesday against the San Francisco Giants, when he threw 6 2/3 innings, surrendering two earned runs while giving up five hits.
+- In his most recent outing on Wednesday against the San Francisco Giants, the righty tossed six innings, giving up three earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.